13 rules that keep my life simple

 I’m saying this from my own personal experience from before.

-But I have found that having a simple life and an uncomplicated isn’t hard.
+But I have found that having a simple life and uncomplicated isn’t hard.
 It just requires you to be little intentional with your time.

 Having a simple daily routine to follow works wonders to simplify life, and sticking to one isn’t hard actually.